dmarx/disco/NOTES.md

 Disco Diffusion works best for me.
 Brian Froud lends itself well in the prompt to a soft, natural look.
 The first two used that..

-    'prompt': "The Gateway to the Great Temple at Baalbec, matte painting trending on artstation", 'prompt': "Assassin's Creed Valhalla, by Calleva Atrebatum, matte painting trending on artstation", 'prompt': "Greek temple, by Carl Jungheim, matte painting trending on artstation",